jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 20 When mining permit must not be granted
-(1) The panel must not grant a mining permit unless the panel is satisfied— (a) that the deposit for which the mining permit is sought was discovered as a result of activities authorised by the exploration permits or existing privileges referred to in section 42(11); and
+(1) The panel must not grant a mining permit unless the panel is satisfied— (a) that the deposit for which the mining permit is sought is in the land to which any of the exploration permits or existing privileges referred to in section 42(11) apply; and
   (b) that the proposed work programme provided by the applicant is consistent with—
     (i) the purpose of the Crown Minerals Act 1991; and (ii) the purpose of the proposed permit; and